seankwalker/cpsc-490/README.md

     to them using DPDK tools.
 One could use `pktgen` here, but for sake of simplicity, instructions will be provided only for using `testpmd.`

-    - First, run the desired network function chain.
+    - First, run the desired NF chain (or individual NF).
 If it was, say, the Firewall -> DPI -> NAT example referenced (below, in the Server section), one might run something like: